 Now, the inflammatory part of the above statement is that “clients aren’t interested in branding.”

 Consumers aren’t supposed to be interested in branding.
 But you should be interested in it because branding is what connects consumers to your business.
-Your branding doesn’t have to “interest” your clients, it just needs to resonate with them and show them that you’re different from the 20 other IT companies that are emailing them every day.
+Your branding doesn’t have to “interest” your clients, but it does need to resonate with them and show them that you’re different from the 20 other IT companies that are emailing them every day.

 When someone says “clients aren’t interested in branding,” all I hear is “I don’t understand branding, so it’s not important.
 Just trust me on that one.”

-You can’t take a single marketing course without learning and understanding the importance of branding.
+You can’t take a single marketing course without learning and understanding the importance of brand strategy.
 It just won’t happen.
-The fact that someone can claim to be a marketing expert and utter those words is what has me in such a tizzy, because it’s just so blatantly wrong.
 It’s like hearing an auto mechanic say “meeeeh, you don’t need to put oil in your car.
 Maybe if it was a more expensive car, but nah.
 Your car doesn’t burn oil, it burns gasoline.”
 You hear something like that and immediately recognize that something is really, really off.

 But when it is done correctly, branding solves many of the growth problems that MSPs are facing on a daily basis.
 Branding helps with acquisition and retention.
 Branding increases response rates to outbound marketing.
 Branding improves mindshare and helps with wedge selling.
 Branding increases value perception — it’s how you avoid becoming a commodity!
 And branding is NOT just important for $10m companies, because solid brand strategies are how small businesses penetrate into and survive in competitive markets.